Colorado Street Bridge in Haunted California

 townsquare.media

-The History of Colorado Street Bridge
+Historic Roots of the Colorado Street Bridge

 Haunted Paranormal Colorado Street Bridge